iboard/altex/README.md

-_Altex_ is a bunch of independent _mix-projects_ which works together to support a clean architecture in your application.
+_Altex_ is a bunch of independent _mix-projects_ which works together to support a clean architecture in your code.

 This repository, "altex" contains scripts to test, build, and deploy all of the mix-projects.
 Something like a mix-ubrella project but without the umbrella ;-)